Exodera/simplelife/README.md

-# A blog about howw to live a simple life
+# A blog about how to live a simple life
 ## Live Project Link:
 ## https://exodera.github.io/simplelife/
 ## image of website